 10. Make My To Do List – I have a notebook that I write everything down.
 In the morning, while sipping on my coffee, I write down all the things in my head that I need to do or that I thought of since the day before.
 It’s great to get it out of my head and onto paper where I can see it and reflect and expand on it.

-11. Schedule My Time – I plan what needs to happen into blocks of time.
+11. Schedule My Time – I plan what needs to happen in blocks of time.
 I also give myself some extra time just in case a project or post takes longer than anticipated.

 12. Delete and Delegate – I have more on my plate both professionally and personally than most and so my day is always a juggling act of what I can get done and what’s getting passed off to someone else to do.
 The caretakers help with household tasks, and I have folks that support me in my businesses.

-13. Go Through My Mail and Clean Out My Inbox – I like to start the business of my day with going through the countless emails I get and either responding, deleting, delegating or filing them away.
+13. Go To My Mail and Clean Out My Inbox – I like to end the business of my day with going through the countless emails I get and either responding, deleting, delegating or filing them away.
 This is a critical task that I do consistently, so I don’t miss important deadlines, information or emails from readers.

 14. Respond To Readers – I get a lot, and I do mean a lot of emails from readers asking for advice or sharing a concern.
-I started my blog so I could provide useful and free information to people who needed help getting out of debt, keeping their homes orderly or find themselves in a similar situation as myself as a full-time caretaker.
-I take my role as a blog owner seriously and as such feel it’s my duty to respond to people who took the time to reach out to me.
+I started my blog so I could provide useful information to people who needed help getting out of debt, keeping their homes orderly or find themselves in a similar situation as myself as a full-time caretaker.
+I take my role as a blog owner seriously, and as such, feel I must respond to people who took the time to reach out to me.
 If I can provide them any encouragement or point them to a resource that might solve a problem, it uplifts me greatly.